ctottinger/Fourth-and-Forever/readme.md

 Owners are responsible for notifying the Commissioner if they aren't able to participate in the rookie draft for any reason.
 Participation is important here; it can be rescheduled to accommodate.
 A missed rookie draft without notice will be considered abandoned and will become an [orphan team](#orphan-teams).

 ### Draft Order Template
 The "rankings" here will be determined by the overall record, then total regular season Points For (PF).
-These are subject to change slightly, such as if #3 vs. #4 doesn't happen in the postseason.
+These may change slightly before the first rookie draft.

 | Pick | Seed               |
 | ---- | ------------------ |